What is a CMMS?

 A reliable work calendar is required for a maintenance team to plan future maintenance.
-A maintenance system is particularly good at planning recurring work by sending reminders to the person responsible for the task.
+A maintenance management system is particularly good at planning recurring work by sending reminders to the person responsible for the task.
 Organized planning enables the maintenance team to distribute the workload and ensures that no on-going maintenance is forgotten.

 Maintenance teams need to store and manage large quantities of spare parts.
-A maintenance system makes it possible to see how many spare parts are in stock, how many have been used for repairs and when new parts need to be ordered.
+A maintenance management system makes it possible to see how many spare parts are in stock, how many have been used for repairs and when new parts need to be ordered.

 In many cases, the maintenance team manages equipment that is up to 30 years old, which means that many machines have an extensive history of repairs.
 When a problem arises, it is convenient to go back to see how the issue was resolved last time.
 A maintenance management system logs all repairs, making it possible for anyone at any time to go back and check to ensure that future repairs are performed correctly.